• Home

 Periodically, other governments jump into the act as well: France has the accused a Russian-connected group of staging cyberattacks against the Paris Olympics and a range of government targets.

-Dutch officials are carrying out a comprehensive inquiry into the breach to determine the scale of the damage and to take steps to ensure that such attacks are not repeated.
+Dutch officials are carrying out a complete inquiry into the breach to determine the scale of the damage and to take steps to ensure that such attacks are not repeated.
 Laundry Bear’s activity being brought to the fore is a useful lesson to all organizations, across Europe and NATO, to keep guards high against unceasing cyber threats.

 Previous Post